Back to projects

 Reproducing DeepTFUS

-An open reproduction of a 3D AI model that simulates focused ultrasound inside the head.
+An open reproduction of a 3D AI model that predicts how focused ultrasound travels through the skull.

 ground truth